Clement Attlee: Legacy

 The quotation about Attlee, "A modest man, but then he has so much to be modest about", is commonly ascribed to Churchill—though Churchill denied saying it, and respected Attlee's service in the War cabinet.
 Attlee's modesty and quiet manner hid a great deal that has only come to light with historical reappraisal.
 Attlee himself is said to have responded to critics with a limerick: "There were few who thought him a starter, Many who thought themselves smarter.
 But he ended PM, CH and OM, an Earl and a Knight of the Garter".

-The journalist and broadcaster Anthony Howard called him "the greatest Prime Minister of the 20th century".

 His leadership style of consensual government, acting as a chairman rather than a president, won him much praise from historians and politicians alike.
 Christopher Soames, the British Ambassador to France during the Conservative government of Edward Heath and cabinet minister under Margaret Thatcher, remarked that "Mrs Thatcher was not really running a team.
 Every time you have a Prime Minister who wants to make all the decisions, it mainly leads to bad results.
 Attlee didn't.
 That's why he was so damn good".
+The journalist and broadcaster Anthony Howard called him "the greatest Prime Minister of the 20th century".

 Thatcher herself wrote in her 1995 memoirs, which charted her life from her beginnings in Grantham to her victory at the 1979 general election, that she admired Attlee, writing: "Of Clement Attlee, however, I was an admirer.
 He was a serious man and a patriot.
 Quite contrary to the general tendency of politicians in the 1990s, he was all substance and no show".

 Attlee's government presided over the successful transition from a wartime economy to peacetime, tackling problems of demobilisation, shortages of foreign currency, and adverse deficits in trade balances and government expenditure.
-Further domestic policies that he brought about included the creation of the National Health Service and the post-war Welfare state, which became key to the reconstruction of post-war Britain.
+Further domestic policies that he brought about included the creation of the National Health Service and the post-war welfare state, which became key to the reconstruction of post-war Britain.
 Attlee and his ministers did much to transform the UK into a more prosperous and egalitarian society during their time in office with reductions in poverty and a rise in the general economic security of the population.